Beekeeper, Beekeeping Ahead !!!

 (Melway 102 H3 so you don't get lost) Phone 0413-104-191.

-Old and New Beekeepers Alike, Love Our New and Improved
+Old & New Beekeepers Alike, Do Our New and Improved

-Our courses will give you all (not just beginner's) the know how you needed to start your new hobby or refine/refresh your knowledge and skills.
-Our class sizes are small and hands on so be prepared - You'll need your safety equipment - Bee suit & gloves, your smoker, hive tool and not forgetting eagerness to learn.
-Click the links above for more information, next scheduled course's date and an online registration form for you to book.
+Our courses will give you all (not just beginner's) the know how you need to start your new hobby or refine/refresh your knowledge and skills.
+Our class sizes are small and hands-on, so be prepared - You'll need your safety equipment - Bee suit & gloves, your smoker, hive tool and not forgetting eagerness to learn :) Click the links above for more information, next scheduled course dates and an online registration form for you to fill in to book.

-All courses are run on numbers paid for in full and completed registration forms.
+All courses are run on "participants paid for in full" and a completed registration form need to be filled in and sent to the Treasurer.
 1st in best dressed.
-Be quick, spots fill fast...All past courses have been booked out weeks prior to the course !!
+Be quick, spots fill fast...All past courses have been booked out weeks prior to the course beginning !!

 Memberships, Event Payments & any Donations can be directly deposited into the club account.
 VISA/MasterCard & EFTPOS are accepted at Monthly Meetings.
 Details are located on the Contact & Membership page.